avouros/Code-KMeans-benchmark/README.md

+**For the latest updates as well as for a standalone application capable of reproducing this work please refer to the **PhD-additions** branch of this repository.**

-This repository contains the code used to produce the results of the manuscript: **[An empirical comparison between stochastic and deterministic centroid initialisation for K-Means variations](https://arxiv.org/abs/1908.09946)**
+This repository contains the code used to produce the results of the manuscript: **[An empirical comparison between stochastic and deterministic centroid initialisation for K-Means variations](https://arxiv.org/abs/1908.09946)**.

 ## Generate manuscript results